shangab/transaction_crud_api/README.md

 This is a single file application!
 Upload "`api.php`" somewhere and enjoy!

-## Use our dmodb.sql
+## Use our demodb.sql
 The file demodb.sql contains a demo database having 4 tables.
 Install WampServer or Xampserver and then run the SQL in this file.
 It will setup the demodb with 4 tables:
 - products: is a lookup table contain id,name for 3 products only as example.
-- cusomters: is a table contains 100 fake cusomters with fields: id, fullname and phone.
+- customers: is a table contains 100 fake customers with fields: id, fullname and phone.
-- orders: is a table contains 100 orders for the cusomters with fields: id,date, cusomterid and amount
+- orders: is a table contains 100 orders for the customers with fields: id,date, customerid and amount
 - orderitems: a table contains the items for each order with fields: id, productid, qty, unitprice, totalprice

 ## Configuration